 Please take a moment to learn more about our school's distinctive programs, the personalized, relational approach we take in educating tomorrow's leaders, and our close-knit community where each child is known and prayed for by name.
-For more information, we encourage you to fill out an online inquiry form and schedule a campus tour so you can experience Dunham firsthand.
+For more information, we encourage you to fill out an online inquiry form, learn more about the admissions process, and schedule a campus tour so you can experience Dunham firsthand.
 We look forward to meeting you!

 We understand that one size doesn’t fit all when it comes to education.
 We celebrate the fact that every child entrusted to us is fearfully and wonderfully made, with unique talents, intellectual strengths, and personality traits.
 We understand that each student, regardless of academic ability, is wired to learn in unique ways, and we believe that those preferences should be honored in the classroom.
 From the first morning of PreK3 to the last day in high school, our teachers engage students and vary instruction to meet diverse learning styles.